ByteXenon/MathParser.lua/README.md

 For more details, refer to the [documentation](docs/Documentation.md), the [API source](src/MathParser.lua), or the [full example usage file](./example.lua).

-## 🛣️ Roadmap
+## Roadmap

 MathParser.lua is just getting started.
 Here are some of the enhancements and features we're planning for future releases:

 - [ ] Introduce support for internal functions that can modify the evaluator's state at runtime.
 This includes setting variables and jumping to different parts of the expression.
-- [ ] Package MathParser.lua into a single file for easy distribution and usage.
+- [x] Package MathParser.lua into a single file for easy distribution and usage.
 We also plan to make it available on LuaRocks and the project's GitHub releases.
 - [ ] Implement full support for Luau to cater to the Roblox developer community.
 - [ ] Expand the mathematical function library to include advanced functions not available in the standard Lua math library, such as factorial, permutations, and combinations.
 - [ ] Incorporate support for complex numbers to handle more sophisticated mathematical problems.